KatVolkova/fin_statements_analyser/README.md

 The data from both statements is then used to:

-- calculate financial ratios and provide details analysis of the results
+- calculate financial ratios and provide detailed analysis of the results
 - conduct benchmark comparison
 - run trend analysis